-a.
-Headblock ties: (See fig. 1.)
-The turnout is designed so the headblock ties and a switch stand can be located on either side of the turnout.
-The two ties of the headblock tie extension set 1 have a plastic connector between them near each end.
+The turnout is ready to install on your layout right out of the package.
+A headblock tie extension set is included so the headblock ties (see photo) and a switch stand (not included) can be located on either side of the turnout.
+The two ties of the headblock tie extension set have a plastic connector between them near each end.
 With a razor knife cut out the connector at the end with the pins (the end that will be against the turnout).
 Do not remove the connector at the opposite end as it will be hidden by a switch stand (if used).
 Place the turnout on a flat surface and insert the pins on the end of the extension set into the slots in the ends of the headblock ties on the desired side of the turnout and cement in place.